CARMI: A Cache-Aware Learned Index with a Cost-based Construction Algorithm: Parameter Settings

 \section{Parameter Settings}

 This section describes the default parameter settings in our experiments.
-The parameter $kAlgorithmThreshold$ is used to switch between the two algorithms and its value is $4096$.
-The parameter $kLeafThreshold$ is $1024$, which means that when the number of data points is less than $1024$, the algorithm will directly construct a leaf node instead of choosing a better one from leaf nodes and inner nodes, thus saving a certain amount of space cost and construction time.
+The default value of the parameter $\lambda$ used to tradeoff between the time cost and space cost is 0.03, but we adjusted this parameter in the experiments according to the datasets and the needs of the experiments.
+The size of each data block is represented as $kBlockSize$, and the default value is 256 bytes, and the maximum capacity of external leaf nodes is 512.
+The parameter $kDPThreshold$ is used to switch between the dp and greedy algorithms and its value is $512$.
+When a leaf node needs to perform a split operation, we need to replace it with an inner node and $kDividedNodeNum$ leaf nodes with a default value of 16.
+The parameter $kLeafThreshold$ is $90$, which means that when the number of data points is less than $90$, the algorithm will directly construct a leaf node instead of choosing a better one from leaf nodes and inner nodes, thus saving a certain amount of space cost and construction time.
+Note that this parameter must be smaller than $kLeafMaxCapacity$.
+Table~\ref{tab:para} lists these parameters with default values for a quick view.